miyako/4d-plugin-extract/README.md

 - `0.1` seconds * `1` million = `1.15` days
 - `0.05` seconds * `1` million = `13.89` hours

-Even though the model supports up to `32768` tokens, the time required to generate embeddings increases quadratically.
+Even though the model supports up to `32768` tokens, the time required to generate embeddings increases **quadratically**.
+To generate a single token locally without stress, `10000` tokens is about the limit.
+To generate a batch of long context embeddings it is essential to **rent a GPU cluster**.

-To generate embeddings in less than `0.05` seconds the chunk can be no longer than `1000` tokens.

 ## Example